Grow Your Business with

 This should give you a good understanding of optimizing your meta descriptions.

-What to Avoid While Writing a Meta Description/What Not to Do When Writing a Meta Description
+What to Avoid While Writing a Meta Description

 Here are some of the common mistakes to avoid in writing meta descriptions: